fefa4ka/eer/README.md

 The HAL also includes several enumerations that define constants for various settings and modes, such as `eer_sys_mode`, `eer_communication_mode`, `eer_bit_order`, `eer_io_event`, `eer_io_level`, and `eer_pin_mode`.

-HAL provides a wide range of features and functions for working with various hardware components and peripherals on a microcontroller, including functions for system and interrupt management, GPIO control, ADC usage, timer manipulation, and serial communication.

 ## Components Library

 -   **GPIO**: This component allows you to interact with the general-purpose input/output (GPIO) pins on your device.
 You can configure a pin as an input or output, set or read the level (high or low) of an output pin, and register callbacks to be triggered when the level of an input pin changes.
 This component is often used for simple digital input and output tasks, such as reading the state of a button or controlling an LED.